-We walked into a room with 12 people sat around a table staring at us (TWELVE!!!), as I sat down I nearly chucked a glass of water all over the place which Craig found hilarious but only sent me into a nervous spin.
+We walked into a room with 12 people sat around a table staring at us (TWELVE!!!), as I sat down I chucked a glass of water all over the place which Crags found hilarious but only sent me into a nervous spin.
 The chair, a stern looking woman, did some introductions and then the questioning began.

 They each took a turn asking us really personal questions, and apart from one or two of them, they were all stoney faced.
 In hindsight, I feel the questions they asked where far too intrusive and inappropriate as we had covered everything with the Social Worker.
 I get that they are ratifying the report, but it definitely is a step too far in my opinion.